 Why do IT (or BPM) projects fail?

-As an IT consultancy that works with many NHS Trusts and clinical trial organisations, we found ourselves asking "how did this happen?"
+As an IT consultancy that works with many NHS Trusts and clinical trial organisations, our first thought was "how did this happen?".
+Shortly afterwards, we decided to write a blog on how to avoid IT project failure.

-At a time when many organisations are undertaking digital transformation projects, why do many IT or BPM projects fail?
+At a time when many organisations are undertaking digital transformation projects, why do many IT or BPM projects fail to provide the expected benefits.
 At ePC, we do not believe they fail (you’d expect us to say that, right?) but, over the years, we have identified a number of red flags that need to be addressed early for projects to be successful.

 These red flags can be found during both the planning - and build – phase of an IT project.